A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Definition of the model and detection of jumps

 The idea is that if the sequence $r_{1}, \dots , r_{n}$ has constant variance, then the sequence $D_{1}, \dots , D_{n}$ should oscillate around $0$.
 However, if there is a shock in the variance, the sequence should exhibit extreme behavior around that point.

-We remark that both algorithms use squared returns to detect volatility shocks.
-However, the ICSS-GARCH algorithm works well under the assumption that the returns are normally distributed, but not with heavy-tailed distributions, as proven in \cite{ross}.
-Our algorithm, on the contrary, does not need any particular assumption on the distribution of the returns, but it is simply based on geometrical considerations.
-In fact it exploits the particular characteristics of a piecewise-concave Brownian motion time change to locate shocks.
-We point out the assumption of a piecewise-concave Brownian motion time change is very natural in the context of stochastic volatility models.
-In fact, to reproduce jumps in the volatility, one has to introduce a process that makes the volatility dramatically increase when a shock occurs, and then slowly decay over time.
-To reproduce such a behavior, it seems natural to introduce a piecewise-concave time change.
-Furthermore, we remark that this algorithm does not work just with the model that presented here.
-For instance it is possible to prove that it works with any model where the detrended log-price is given by $W_{J_{t}}$, where $W$ is a Brownian motion and $J_{t}$ is a time change such that
+We remark that both algorithms use sums of squared returns to detect volatility shocks.
+However, the ICSS-GARCH algorithm works well under the assumption that the returns are normally distributed, but not with heavy-tailed distributions, as proved in \cite{ross}.
+On the contrary, our algorithm is based on geometrical considerations: it locates shocks from the fact that our returns are given by a piecewise-concave time change of a Brownian motion.
+The assumption of a piecewise-concave time change is reasonable in the context of stochastic volatility models.
+Indeed, to reproduce jumps in the volatility, one can introduce a process that makes the volatility strongly increase when a shock occurs, and then slowly decay over time.